 2.381 Pre-treatment ― Usually restricted to mean the chemical treatment of metal surfaces, before painting, with various surface-active preparations and may comprise cleaning/removal of grease, contaminants, dust, rust, etc., followed by the formation of a rust inhibiting layer of phosphate or chromate.

-2.382 Pre-treatment Primer ― See ‘etch primer’.
+2.382 Pre-treatment Primer ― See ‘etch primer’

 2.383 Primer ― The first complete coat of paint of painting system applied to a surface.
 The type of primer varies with the surface, its conditions and painting system to be used.

-2.384 Primer Surfacer ― See ‘surfacer’.
+2.384 Primer Surfacer ― See ‘surfacer’

 2.385 Print Resistance ― The ability of a coating of paint, varnish or lacquer to resist taking on the imprint of another surface placed on it, under normal conditions of practical use or under defined conditions of experiment.

 2.386 Pulling ― The resistance to the movement of brush, during the application of a material, due to the viscous nature of the medium.
-Such a material is sometimes referred to as being sticky under the brush ( see also ‘drag’ ).
+Such a material is sometimes referred to as being sticky under the brush ( see ‘drag’ ).

 2.387 Pulling Over ― A process of levelling a cellulose lacquer film, usually on wood, lay rubbing it with soft cloth pad soaked in a mixture or organic solvent, which is only a partial solvent for the lacquer film.